chrisjsherm/stripe-api-client-typescript/README.md

 1. Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
 2. Copy `.env.example` as `.env` and fill in the values with your configuration.

+### FusionAuth

+Create an API key for the `.env` file with access to the following:

+- /api/group/member ALL
+- /api/user GET
+- /api/user/verify-email PUT

+Create a Group named "Subscription: Basic".

 ### Stripe

 PaymentIntent objects should have a metadata entry with a key of `customer_id` with the value matching the `id` property of the FusionAuth user for which the PaymentIntent was created.

 ## Development